Computer and Cyber Crimes in Florida

 The most commonly prosecuted violations of Florida’s Computer Crimes Act include:

-• Unauthorized modification, deletion, copying of files, or programs is charged as a felony; and
+- Unauthorized modification, deletion, or copying of files or programs is charged as a felony; and

-• Unauthorized modification or damage of computer equipment which is charged as a misdemeanor unless the damage exceeds $200, and then it is charged as a felony.
+- Unauthorized modification or damage to computer equipment is a misdemeanor unless the damage exceeds $200, at which point it becomes a felony.

 Other types of crimes in Florida that involve the use of a computer, computer program, or electronic device include:

 Any offense against intellectual property is a felony of the third degree, punishable by up to five years in Florida State Prison and a $5,000 fine.
-The crime can be charged as a felony in the second degree if the offense is committed for the purpose of devising or executing any scheme or artifice to defraud or to obtain any property.
+The crime can be charged as a felony in the second degree if the offense is committed to devise or execute any scheme or artifice to defraud or to obtain any property.

 Section two of the statute prohibits a person from committing an offense against intellectual property by willfully, knowingly, and without authorization destroying data, programs, or supporting documentation residing or existing internal or external to a computer, computer system, computer network, or electronic device.